 C. Using TOP to limit the number of rows updated

 The following example uses the TOP clause to update rows in a table.
-When a TOP (n) clause is used with UPDATE, the update operation is performed on an undefined number of rows.
+When you use a TOP (n) clause with UPDATE, the update operation runs on an undefined number of rows.
 That is, the UPDATE statement chooses any (n) number of rows that meet the criteria defined in the WHERE clause.
 The following example assigns 10 customers from one salesperson to another.

 USE AdventureWorks2012; UPDATE TOP (10) Sales.Store SET SalesPersonID = 276 WHERE SalesPersonID = 275; GO